Let Me Love You (DJ Snake song)

 "Let Me Love You" is a song recorded by French DJ and record producer DJ Snake featuring vocals from Canadian singer Justin Bieber.
 The song was released through Interscope Records on 5 August 2016 as the third single from his debut studio album, Encore (2016).
 The artists both co-wrote the song along with Andrew Watt, Ali Tamposi, Brian Lee and Louis Bell, while the song's production was handled by DJ Snake, Bell and Watt.

-The core message of the song is embedded within its title itself.
-The lyrics depict a person pleading with their loved one not to give up on their relationship and to allow them to be the source of love and support.
-It is more than just a romantic appeal—it carries a deeper message of resilience, urging the partner to hold on through difficult times.
-The song expresses the idea that true love remains steadfast even in the face of challenges, reinforcing the theme of unwavering commitment and emotional endurance.
+The song was originally recorded by Selena Gomez, although this version of the song is a demo.

 Its music video, directed by James Lees, was released on 29 November 2016 on YouTube.
 The song became popular among teenagers and young adults in 2017.
 It also won the Radio Disney Music Award for Best Crush Song at the 2017 Radio Disney Music Awards.

 Official remixes were released by Tiësto in November 2016 (Tiësto AFTR:HRS remix) and by R. Kelly in January 2017.

 Composition

 "Let Me Love You" is written in the key of C minor with a tempo of 100 beats per minute common time.
-The song follows a chord progression of Cm7EE/GAE/GA.
+The song follows a chord progression of Cm7EE/GAE/GA and Bieber's vocal range spans from C4 to B♭5.

 Music video

 The music video for "Let Me Love You" was released on 29 November 2016 on YouTube.
 Rolling Stone magazine referred to the video as "Bonnie and Clyde with a twist" as it shows a few scenes with an outlaw couple (played by Tommy O'Brien and Emily Rudd) engaging in a high speed chase, a run in with a mob boss and kissing in their getaway car and in their motel room.
 In the end, it is revealed that the action sequences are part of a video game and the players on the other side are in fact a kid and an unkempt and overweight adult male with virtual reality devices on.
 The video was directed by James Lees.
+On Tuesday, 12th May 2026, the music video officially hit 2 billion views on YouTube.